Why is homework important?

 At Key Stage 3 students will be set x 1 piece of homework per week in Maths, English, Science & MFL.
 They will be set x 1 piece of homework every two weeks in other subjects.
 Each piece of homework should take approximately 30 minutes to complete.

-At Key Stage 4 students will be set x 1 piece of homework per week for all subjects.
+At Key Stage 4 students will be set x 2 pieces of homework for Maths, English and each Science and x 1 piece of homework per week for all option subjects.
 Each piece of homework should take approximately 45 minutes to complete.

 Using Show My Homework (SMHW)